aszilagyi/imagelayout/README.md

 # imagelayout

-**imagelayout.py** arranges several images according to a predefined layout and produces a larger image consisting of the sub-images.
+`imagelayout` arranges several images according to a predefined layout and produces a larger image consisting of the sub-images.
 It can optionally label the individual images.
 Additional features include the ability to crop and add borders to the images, to add a border and a title to the final image, and to add arbitrary labels and lines or arrows to the final image.

-**imagelayout.py** can use any image format known to the Python PIL module.
+`imagelayout` can use any image format known to the Python PIL module.
 This includes JPG, GIF, PNG, TIF, BMP, and lots of other formats.

 ## PURPOSE

-The intended use of **imagelayout.py** is the automated creation of figures from sub-figures for articles and science publications.
+The intended use of `imagelayout` is the automated creation of figures from sub-figures for articles and science publications.
-**imagelayout.py** is a command-line Python application guided by a configuration file; it has no graphical interface or interactive features.
+`imagelayout` is a command-line Python application guided by a configuration file; it has no graphical interface or interactive features.
 Thus, it is suitable for use in scripts, Makefiles, and automated and reproducible workflows.
 Instead of manually creating the